mbootsman/marcelbootsman.nl/content/posts/stepping-down-wordcamp-the-netherlands/index.md

 draft: false
 author: 'Marcel Bootsman'
 summary: 'I''m stepping down as lead organizer for WordCamp The Netherlands.
 Not an easy decision, but one I had to make.
 For myself.'
+cover: 'images/stepping-down.jpg'
+coverAlt: 'A sign with a symbol of a human walking down a staircase'
+useRelativeCover: true
 categories:
     - 'WordPress Community'
 ---